sybilhoangRG/support.balsamiq.com/content/sales/cloudsubscriptions.md

 ## Updating Your Credit Card or Invoice Information

-To update your credit card or invoice information, the site owners or billing-only administrator should [log in](https://balsamiq.cloud/login) to the Balsamiq Cloud site, and go to Billing Information found in the Site Settings section - which can be reached by selecting "Settings" in the center navigation menu within your site.
+To update your credit card or invoice information, the space owners or billing-only administrator should [log in](https://balsamiq.cloud/login) to the Balsamiq Cloud space, and go to Billing Information found in the Settings section - which can be reached by selecting "Settings" in the center navigation menu within your space.

-Here is an example of what you will see when you are on the Billing Information page of your Balsamiq Cloud site:
+Here is an example of what you will see when you are on the Billing Information page of your Balsamiq Cloud space:

 ![](https://media.balsamiq.com/img/support/sales/cloud/update_cc.png)